Executive Summary

 |---|---|---|---|

-For a £1M/month revenue retailer, addressing margin blindspots through comprehensive cost management and product-level optimization can improve annual profit contribution by £600,000+.
+For a ยฃ1M/month revenue retailer, systematically addressing all four margin blindspots can improve annual profit contribution by ยฃ600,000+ โ primarily through better bid calibration, not higher spend.

-GROW Platform was built specifically to address the margin blindspots outlined in this white paper.
-Our integrated approach combines powerful systems that work together to deliver profit-first advertising at scale.
+GROW Your Sales was built specifically to address the margin blindspots outlined in this research.
+The integrated approach combines four systems that work together to deliver profit-first advertising at any scale.

-MarginStack is a centralized cost intelligence layer that captures every component of your true product margins — not just COGS, but every cost that impacts profitability:
+MarginStack is GROW's centralised cost intelligence layer that captures every component of true product margins:

 - Product Costs: COGS, landed costs, import duties per SKU